hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprpaper.md

 You can use `unload` to unload preloaded images.
 You can also specify `unload all` to unload all images or `unload unused` to unload images that aren't being used.

+Also you can use `reload` to unload preloaded image from your monitor(s), preload another and set it to your monitor(s).
+It has the same syntax as `wallpaper` keyword.

 To run hyprpaper at startup edit `hyprland.conf` and add:
 `exec-once = hyprpaper`.